 Investigative photojournalism story launch

-Times are wild and there are so many urgent issues demanding our attention.
+Times are wild and there are so many different urgent issues demanding our attention at any given moment.

-The ocean is my happiest place and a big reason why I moved to Australia.
+On a personal note, the ocean is truly my happiest place and a big reason why I moved to Australia.
 But in recent years, serious water quality issues have been emerging across the country.

 Spotted Eagle Ray | March 2026 © Olivia Katz Photography